dotswg/dots-requirements/draft-ietf-dots-requirements.md

 overhead (when possible given local network policy) will tend to contribute to the robustness demanded by a viable DOTS protocol.
-Operators of peer DOTS-enabled domains may enable quality- or class-of-service traffic tagging to increase the probability of successful DOTS signal delivery, but DOTS requires no such policies be in place.
+Operators of peer DOTS-enabled domains may enable quality- or class-of-service traffic tagging to increase the probability of successful DOTS signal delivery, but DOTS does not require such policies be in place.
 The DOTS solution indeed must be viable especially in their absence.

 On the other hand, DOTS must include protections ensuring message